Continuing Education Activity

 Children with DS may complain of chest pain that is worse with inspiration or while laying down.
 Emesis is often noted in children with DS that are at risk of impending cardiac tamponade.

 On physical examination, patients with DS are often tachycardic with a pericardial friction rub heard on auscultation.
 This characteristic pericardial friction rub may disappear.
 This can be secondary to either improvement in or worsening of accumulation of pericardial fluid, and therefore cannot be used predictively.
-Additionally, patients may present with pulsus paradoxicus (greater than 10mmHg decrease in blood pressure with inspiration, and decreased pulse amplitude palpated on the radial artery).
+Additionally, patients may present with pulsus paradoxus (greater than 10 mmHg decrease in blood pressure with inspiration, and decreased pulse amplitude palpated on the radial artery).

 Finally, some patients with DS may exhibit signs of pneumonitis (e.g., a cough, decreased oxygen saturation, fever).
 The pulmonary component to symptoms can be minimal with no pulmonary complaints, ranging all the way to significant respiratory distress with large pulmonic effusions.